 Executive Office of the Trial Court

-The Executive Office of the Trial Court was established to facilitate communication and enable joint leadership of the Trial Court.
+The Executive Office of the Trial Court was formed to facilitate communication and enable joint leadership of the Trial Court.

-The Executive Office comprises an Office of Court Management and an Office of the Chief Justice of the Trial Court.
+The Executive Office of the Trial Court is comprised of the Chief Justice of the Trial Court and the Court Administrator.
 Read more

 Office of Jury Commissioner

 This office oversees the selection and management of all jurors in the Commonwealth until they appear at the courthouse.
 The office is responsible for the daily supervision of the nation's first one-day/one-trial jury system, in which jurors complete service in one day or serve for the duration of a single trial.
 Read more